noahehall/theBookOfNoah/linux/cmdline.md

       - -F `use extra full output`
       - -f `full format listing; great for inspect parent-child PID relationships`
       - -l view all stopped/traced/paused processes
+      - --no-heading get the information without the heading
+        - VERY useful for scripting
+          - e.g. getting all processes owned by a user before so you can kill them all and delete the user account

   - top: dispays process information in real time mode